hakrrr/Blade-Runner/README.md

 This project requires the CyperCity Model form the Unity asset store.
 Link can be found below.

 Setting the Game up:
-Download the Texturepack from the following link:
+Download the texture-pack from the following link:

-Clone the project and insert the Texture into Assets/Cyperpunk (BEFORE opening it in Unity) Start Unity
+Clone the project and insert the texture-pack into Assets/Cyperpunk (BEFORE opening it in Unity) Start Unity